 Question/Comment Response at Workshop Conservation - Why not do more?
 We already have done the low-hanging fruit and are working on the stuff in the middle.
 However, water conservation programs are voluntary and there are some people we won't be able to reach no matter how much money we offer.
 We have direct installation programs that people don't utilize.
 But, we are also looking for new technology and innovation.
 We offer grants through the Safe Clean Water Program to support developing new program.
 Desal/Brackish Groundwater Treatment South Bay desal and shallow groundwater treatment not necessarily feasible.
 Regional desal seems like best option at this time, but needs to be a cooperative project.
 Still on BARR list and still on SCVWD list.
 Groundwater Banking - Need to be more transparent about the issues with getting Semitropic water back in 2015.
 The lack of exchange capacity can be a significant issue.
 Land Fallowing during droughts.
 Benefits primarily in Gilroy, less benefit in Morgan Hill where needs are greater in drought.
 On the list of potential projects.
-New Dam in Coyote Watershed for Flood The water supply benefits of new storage seem Protection relatively low, especially when operated primarily for other benefits (fisheries, flood protection, etc).
+New Dam in Coyote Watershed for Flood Protection The water supply benefits of new storage seem relatively low, especially when operated primarily for other benefits (fisheries, flood protection, etc).
 Will forward to One Water team since the benefits would primarily be flood protection.
 Onsite Reuse and Water Use Efficiency - Distributed reuse and water use efficiency across sectors (including commercial and industrial) can add sustainability to local water supply reliability and reduce the costs of projected shortfall.
 Includes rainwater capture and landscape retrofits.
-Onsite Reuse and water Use Efficiency - When people use rain barrels and do onsite reuse, they will better realize the value of water and use it more carefully.
-Pacheco Reservoir - Need to clarify where the the Dechage Creek watershed or surplus CVD cumplies?
-Also, when is water going to local supplies: Also, when is water going to local Dechace Peservoir Why is the yield so low We're assuming a lot of the local supoff is going to from such a large reconveir?
-Costs seem out of we re assuming a fot of the bonefit of the preject is nom such a large reservoir?
-Costs seem out of issuery releases.
-Some of the benefit of the project is proportion to yield. associated with reoperations/additional flexibility.
+Onsite Reuse and Water Use Efficiency - When people use rain barrels and do onsite reuse, they will better realize the value of water and use it more carefully.
+Pacheco Reservoir - Need to clarify where the water supply yield is coming from.
+Is it from the Pacheco Creek watershed or surplus CVP supplies?
+Also, when is water going to local fishery and Refuges.
+Pacheco Reservoir - Why is the yield so low from such a large reservoir?
+Costs seem out of proportion to yield.
+We're assuming a lot of the local runoff is going to fishery releases.
+Some of the benefit of the project is associated with reoperations/additional flexibility.